altar31/altar31/README.md

  - PhD in Physics and former French engineer.
  - Among other things, I'm interested in scientific computing, data science, software engineering and powder metallurgy.
- - I enjoy to build interactive dashboard/web applications
+ - I enjoy to build interactive dashboard/web applications in Python.
  - I'm a gamer, avid fantasy reader, cookery enthusiast, runner and traveler.
  - I have an amazing wife and two cats.